ppy/osu-wiki/wiki/Client/Beatmap_editor/Song_Setup/en.md

 *Note: This option is visible in osu!taiko and osu!mania, but it does not do anything that affects gameplay.
 This is mainly because both use a scroll speed, which is based on BPM (beats per minute).*

-Approach Rate, commonly abbreviated as AR, exists only in osu! and osu!catch.
+Approach rate, commonly abbreviated as AR, exists only in osu! and osu!catch.
 The values range from 0 to 10; higher AR values will make the hit windows of hit objects shorter.
 AR indicates how long hit objects will stay on the screen, from the moment they appear until the time to tap/collect.

-Higher Approach Rates mean that hit objects will be shown for a shorter period of time, thus giving less reaction time to plan ahead.
-Inversely, lower Approach Rates mean that hit objects will be shown on the screen for a longer time, allowing more time to react, but can result in an excessive amount of hit objects appearing on the screen at once if the AR is too low.
+Higher approach rates mean that hit objects will be shown for a shorter period of time, thus giving less reaction time to plan ahead.
+Inversely, lower approach rates mean that hit objects will be shown on the screen for a longer time, allowing more time to react, but can result in an excessive amount of hit objects appearing on the screen at once if the AR is too low.

 ---

 The duration of a hit object that stays visible on the screen (without mods) ranges from 1800ms at AR0 to 450ms at AR10.

-There are four mods that alters the Approach Rate timing when activated:
+There are four mods that alters the approach rate timing when activated:

 - [Easy](/wiki/Game_modifier/Easy): Halves the AR value. (e.g. AR10→AR5)
 - [Hard Rock](/wiki/Game_modifier/Hard_Rock): Multiplies the AR value by 1.40, up to a maximum of AR10. (e.g. AR3→AR4.2 or AR9→AR10)